SchlierfLAB/autoFRET/README.md

 $ conda activate <env name>
 ```

 Now run the pyBat or pyTree file.
-For detailed information on the program refer to the Usermanuals in the Texts folder.
+For detailed information on the program refer to the git Wiki or the Usermanual in the Texts folder.